MosquitoAGI/mosquito-motor/docs/LOG.md

 - 2025-11-04 — quiet weekend: walked through the shaper with a colleague. the dead zone explanation now fits in one sentence.
 - 2025-11-17 — the motors put noise in the telemetry over the long cable. twisted pair fixed it. noted for the harness build.
 - 2025-12-10 — session files are jsonl again. csv was right for a week and wrong for a year.
+- 2025-12-24 — read the diff of the whole package tonight, oldest to newest. it reads like a build log with code attached.